Sleep is a Necessary Part of the Workday

 …while we sleep, our brain is anything but inactive.
 It is now clear that sleep can consolidate memories by enhancing and stabilizing them and by finding patterns within studied material even when we do not know that patterns might be there.
 It is also obvious that skimping on sleep stymies these crucial cognitive processes: some aspects of memory consolidation only happen with more than six hours of sleep.
 Miss a night, and the day’s memories might be compromised—an unsettling thought in our fast-paced, sleep-deprived society.

-I read Sleep by Gay Gaer Luce and Julius Segal in high school have long been fascinated by concepts such as REM sleep and the circadian rhythm.
-Even before I started drinking coffee when I was 15, I have looked for ways to minimize the amount of sleep I needed (or thought I needed).
+I read Sleep by Gay Gaer Luce and Julius Segal in high school and have long been fascinated by concepts such as REM sleep and the circadian rhythm.
+Even before I started drinking coffee when I was 15, I have for ways to minimize the amount of sleep I needed (or thought I needed).
 I started meditating when I was 17 and continue irregularly to today.
 It’s only recently that I quit “pulling all-nighters.”
-OK, I take that last one back, at least once every two or three months I will be bothered by the sun coming up while I am working at my desk.
+OK, I take that last one back: at least once every two or three months, I will be bothered by the sun coming up while I am working at my desk.

-One of the risks of a start-up is the loss of structure compared to the regular workday world: many teams take this as an opportunity to work more hours, or at least spend more time in front of the computer.
+One of the risks of a start-up is the loss of structure compared to the regular workday world: many teams take this as an opportunity to work more hours or at least spend more time in front of the computer.
 The scientific evidence that cutting back on sleep is counter-productive is now overwhelming: if only this data allowed me to develop the self-discipline to work a regular schedule.
-It’s harder than it looks–after all wasn’t one of the reasons for becoming your own boss was that you could set your own hours?
+It’s harder than it looks–after all, wasn’t one of the reasons for becoming your own boss was that you could set your own hours?

 I like to think of myself as a little smarter than when I was in kindergarten, but the objective evidence may not support it.